 RULES & INFORMATION

 - All animals must be pre-registered online by Sunday, Oct.
 17, at 11:59 p.m., unless purchased at the Expo sale.
+No entries will be accepted at the show with the exception of animals purchased during the show.
 Entries for sale animals must be made at time of settlement.
 Entries submitted by Friday, Oct.
 15, at noon, will qualify for the early entry fee of $40/head while entries submitted by Sunday, Oct.
 17, at 11:59 p.m., must pay the late entry fee of $60/head.